 When doctors, nurses and pharmacists were asked about EDS to facilitate deprescribing in older inpatients, their responses were highly variable.
-A frequent suggestion was guidelines on how to effectively deprescribe potentially inappropriate medicines, with clear rationale for deprescribing, including advice on who to consult
+A frequent suggestion was guidelines on how to effectively deprescribe potentially inappropriate medicines, with clear rationale for deprescribing, including advice on who to consult and how to communicate deprescribing decisions.
+Participants emphasised that guidance on what to do (ie, actions to take) needed to be accompanied by strong evidence for why those actions were needed.
+This would provide pharmacists, nurses and more junior medical staff with material to support deprescribing when consulting with senior clinicians.

-Regarding the form electronic decision support should take, clinicians were adamant that alerts would not be effective because too many alerts would result in alert fatigue.
+Regarding the form EDS should take, clinicians were adamant that alerts would not be effective because too many alerts would result in alert fatigue.
 Almost all participants were opposed to the idea of using alerts to indicate when deprescribing may be appropriate.
-Instead, participants liked the idea of a traffic light system, where colour is used to indicate risk of adverse outcomes due to polypharmacy.
-Participants expressed a preference for short, simple advice that is easy to access (i.e. a few clicks away) and integrates well into current workflows.
+Instead, participants liked the idea of a traffic light system, where colour